queens.utils package#

 Estimate optimal bandwidth for kde of pdf.

-• kernel – Kernel type
+kernel (str) – Kernel type

 Estimate for optimal kernel bandwidth